 The English Language and Literature A Level gives you essential analytical skills that support any career choice.

-You will study a range of texts from different eras and contexts from Jacobean Tragedy to modern day screenplays, utilising essential skills to deconstruct and evaluate the texts in detail.
-You will learn how spoken and written language can be used to manipulate and audience, as well as how attitudes and ideologies help shape our use of language.
+You will study a range of texts from different eras and contexts from Romantic literature to modern day screenplays, utilising essential skills to deconstruct and evaluate the texts in detail.
+You will learn how spoken and written language can be used to manipulate the audience, as well as how attitudes and ideologies help shape our use of language.

 Paper 1: Voices in Speech and Writing